 Can this be done?
 What would it look like?
-While Southeast Texas Medical Associates' EMR Data Base, which is built on NextGen's platform, is not perfect, it is a significant step forward in addressing healthcare delivery utilizing Senge's Fifth-Discipline principles.
+While Southeast Texas Medical Associates' EMR Data Base, which is built on NextGen's platform, is not perfect, it is a significant step forward in addressing healthcare delivery utilizing Senge's Fifth Discipline principles.

-The following materials contain in this section of our website will illustrate some of these design issues which allow integration not only across disease management boundaries but also across specialties.
+The following demonstration will illustrate some of these design issues which allow integration not only across disease management boundaries but also across specialties.